Crosslinks is a not-for-profit organisation which is funded by the disability services that we provide to our participants.

 National Disability Insurance Agency (NDIA)

 The Department of Communities (Disability Services) is the State Government agency responsible for advancing opportunities, community participation and quality of life for people with disability.
 Find out more

-Australian Government – Department of Health – Continuity of Support (CoS) Programme
+Australian Government – Department of Health (Continuity of Support (CoS) Programme)

-The Continuity of Support (CoS) Programme provides continuity of support to older people with disability who are receiving state-managed specialist disability services at the time of implementation of the CoS Programme but are not eligible for the National Disability Insurance Scheme (NDIS).
+The CoS Programme provides continuity of support to older people with disability who are receiving state-managed specialist disability services at the time of implementation of the CoS Programme but are not eligible for the National Disability Insurance Scheme (NDIS).
 Find out more